Tracks/Areas of Concentration

 - Develop clinical teaching skills by precepting medical students in clinic and doing direct observation of junior resident peers in clinic using the PCOF, and providing verbal and written feedback to them and their supervisors.

 - Interpret medical education literature through participation in a journal club or SOFM format.

 - Contribute to medical education at the University of Rochester Family Medicine Residency or the University of Rochester School of Medicine and Dentistry through curriculum development, program evaluation, or other educational project, and submit the work for presentation either locally, regionally, or nationally.

 Political Advocacy & Leadership Track (PALT)

-This track supports residents who are interested in the policy making process that directs the delivery of health care in the U.S. Residents who choose to participate are supported by the residency to:
+This track supports residents who are interested in the policy making process that directs the delivery of health care in the U.S.

 - Documentation of satisfactory completion of four weeks of approved geriatric medicine elective

 - Documentation of satisfactory completion of all scholarly work requirements, including copies of presentation materials used (posters, slides, etc.)